Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Emergency Generator Room

-It is present in the emergency generator room, which is above the topmost position of the deck.
-This generator is easy to use and operates at degrees Celsius also.
+It is in the emergency generator room, which is above the topmost position of the deck.
+This generator is easy to use and operates at degrees Celsius.

 Ballast Tanks

-As seawater is very corrosive, to avoid corrosion of the ballast tank, anode rods using to prevent the erosion of the ballast tank.
+As seawater is very corrosive, to avoid corrosion of the ballast tank, anode rods are used to prevent the erosion of the ballast tank.

 A ballast tank is a revolution for the marine industry.
 Because in the past, solid ballast is very difficult to drain out.